 You would also need to show that your spouse is legally insane.
 You would need to establish this fact through the expert testimony of two doctors – one doctor from the institution treating your spouse and another doctor unconnected to that institution.

-How Do You File for a North Carolina Absolute Divorce?
+How Do You File for a Goldsboro Absolute Divorce?

 To file for an absolute divorce in North Carolina, you must go through the following steps: